-Any child protection incidents at the school will be followed by a review of the safeguarding procedures within the school and a prompt report to the Trust and Local Academy Committee.
+Any child protection incidents at the school will be followed by a review of the safeguarding procedures within the school and a prompt report to the governing board.
 Where an incident involves a member of staff, the LADO will assist in this review to determine whether any improvements can be made to the school's procedures.